 The Australian Government established Mental Health in Multicultural Australia (MHiMA) in 2003 to provide a range of national activities designed to raise community and professional awareness regarding the mental health issues experienced by people from CALD backgrounds.

 In 2015-16, the Australian Government funded a review of MHiMA to be undertaken by the Mental Health Council of Australia.
-The review sought to examine the effectiveness, suitability and sustainability of the model, including identifying alternative strategies to address need and the future delivery.
+The review sought to examine the effectiveness, suitability and sustainability of the model, including identifying alternative strategies to address need and the future service delivery.

 - provide advice to government